ofte-auth/dogpark/README.md

 In the [workspace/services.yml](workspace/services.yml) file, you can review all the environment variables in use.

 ## Auditing
 The Admin Service REST API offers access to Dogpark auditing.
-All actions are logged and be retrieved by various attributes (see the [Admin REST API documentation](https://online.swagger.io/?url=https://raw.githubusercontent.com/ofte-auth/dogpark/master/cmd/spec/admin.yaml)).
+All actions are logged and can be retrieved by various attributes (see the [Admin REST API documentation](https://online.swagger.io/?url=https://raw.githubusercontent.com/ofte-auth/dogpark/master/cmd/spec/admin.yaml)).
 In addition to this, you can supply a Message Broker (via the OptionMessageBroker) to the Services that implements the go-micro [Broker Interface](https://github.com/micro/go-micro/v2/broker).
 If present, all audit entries will also be sent through the broker.

 ## Dependencies
 * golang v1.13+